Skip to Content

 2. DEFINITIONS

-1. * Animal Control Officer (ACO) – Texas State ACOs are trained and certified by the State of Texas.
+1. Animal Control Officer (ACO) – Texas State ACOs are trained and certified by the State of Texas.
 They are responsible for capturing, removing, or relocating wild or stray animals.
 They may also be called to remove dead animal carcasses found on Texas State property.

 2. Animals at Large – an animal that is either unattended or unrestrained by its owner.

-4. Feral – any domesticated animal, such as a dog or a cat, that has returned to live in wild conditions.
+5. Feral – any domesticated animal, such as a dog or a cat, that has returned to live in wild conditions.

-5. Handler – the owner or person bringing an animal onto Texas State property.
+6. Handler – the owner or person bringing an animal onto Texas State property.

-10. Wild animal – a species, including each individual of a species, that normally lives in a state of nature and is not ordinarily domesticated.
+10. Wild Animal – a species, including each individual of a species, that normally lives in a state of nature and is not ordinarily domesticated.
 This definition does not include exotic livestock defined by Section 161.001(a)(4), Agriculture Code.

 3. RESPONSIBILITY

-2. Texas State has trained ACOs who work in the Facilities Maintenance department.
+2. Texas State has trained ACOs who work in the Facilities Services department.
 Their responsibilities include capturing stray animals, removing, or relocating them.
 They are also called to remove dead animal carcasses from university property and transport the animals or carcasses to the ultimate disposal site or release point in accordance with state laws and other licenses.

 5. Handlers who have been granted approval to have a service animal or ESA must abide by all Department of Housing and Residential Life agreements and this policy.